labscst/cracking-code-interview/10052016/README.txt

 Q3.
 Design an algorithm to encode a list of strings to a string.
 The encoded string is then sent over the network and is decoded back to the original list of strings.

 Q4.
-Find all combinations of a string.
+Find all permutations of a string.

-ex. "abc" has the following combinations: abc acb bac
+ex. "abc" has the following permutations: abc acb bac